 “This is a defining moment in the history of OneWeb, and the space industry," said Adrian Steckel, CEO of OneWeb.
 "With today’s opening, we are one step closer to connecting the unconnected for the benefit of societies all over the world,” he added.

 Steckel revealed the company is gearing up for more satellite launches at the end of the year.
 "This facility will ensure we can begin delivering global connectivity in some areas as early as next year and globally in 2021," he said.

 The 105,500 sqft facility, which has two lines capable of producing two satellites a day, is helping to revitalise Florida’s Space Coast with 250 new high-tech jobs and 3,000 indirect jobs through the supply chain.

 For Airbus, this new facility is the latest step in the company’s continued and long-standing growth in US manufacturing, job creation and investment.
 The company utilises 450 suppliers in the US in more than 40 states and has spent more than US$187 billion in the country since 1990.

 “Airbus is manufacturing products in the US from all of our business divisions: commercial aircraft, helicopters and now satellites,” said C. Jeffrey Knittel, Chairman and CEO of Airbus Americas.
-“We take seriously our partnerships in the communities where we do business, and we’re proud to contribute our aerospace manufacturing expertise to the Space Coast with 250 new high-tech jobs in Florida.
-We are equally excited to welcome these new employees to the Airbus OneWeb Satellites team in the US.”
+“We take seriously our partnerships in the communities where we do business, and we’re proud to contribute our aerospace manufacturing expertise to the Space Coast with 250 new high-tech jobs in Florida," he explained.

 Airbus said OneWeb Satellites’ game-changing manufacturing technology and facility also represent a tremendous opportunity for other commercial and government customers to gain "dramatic cost savings" while opening the door to missions that were previously unthinkable.